aleshaleksey/fansys23/07-magic-and-spellcasting.md

 - Casting time (no damage ): Secondary (+2), Main(0), Full round(-2).
 - Casting time (damage or conditions): Secondary(+2), Main(0), Full round(-1), 1 minute (-2).
 - Casting time: Reaction + 4.
-- Concentration: All damage spells MUST be concentration.
+- Concentration: All damage spells with a non-instantaneous duration MUST be concentration.
 Otherwise -3 if concentration
 - Range: +1 per range up (15, 30, 60, 120, 240), -1 per range down. (+1 per 60ft increment)
 - Range (harmless): The realm: +15.
 All realms +30.
 - Targets +2 per target or +2 per 5ft radius.
 SPECIAL: Only +1 for the first *N* increases for a spell of cost *N* MP.